vmware-archive/container-tracer/docs/container-tracer-api.md

 ```

 ### Get Trace Hooks
-`GET /v1/trace-hooks` Get list of all trace-hooks, available for attaching to a container.
+`GET /v1/trace-hooks` Get a list of all trace-hooks, that can be attached to a container.
 The format of one entry from the list is:

 ``` shell